College Park, Maryland: 19th century

-College Park originally included single-family residences constructed in the Shingle, Queen Anne, and Stick styles, as well as modest vernacular dwellings.
-Commercial development increased in the 1920s, aided by the increased automobile traffic and the growing campus along Baltimore Avenue/Route 1.

 20th century

+In 1909 the College Park Airport was established by the United States Army Signal Corps to serve as a training location for Wilbur Wright to instruct military officers to fly in the US government's first airplane.
+Civilian aircraft began flying from College Park Airport as early as December 1911, making it the world's oldest continuously operated airport.

+Commercial development in the city increased in the 1920s, aided by the increased automobile traffic and the growing campus along Baltimore Avenue/Route 1.
 By the late 1930s, most of the original subdivision had been partially developed.
 Several fraternities and sororities from the University of Maryland built houses in the neighborhood.
 After World War II, construction consisted mostly of infill of ranch and split-level houses.
 After incorporation in 1945, the city continued to grow, and a municipal center was built in 1959.

 The Lakeland neighborhood was developed beginning in 1890 around the Baltimore and Ohio Railroad, whose Branchville and Calvert Road depots were located approximately one mile to the north and south, respectively.
 Lakeland was created by Edwin Newman, who improved the original 238 acre located to the west of the railroad.
 He also built a number of the original homes, a small town hall, and a general store.
 The area was originally envisioned as a resort-type community.
 However, due to the flood-prone, low-lying topography, the neighborhood became an area of African-American settlement.
 Around 1900, the Baltimore Gold Fish Company built five artificial lakes in the area to spawn goldfish and rarer species of fish.
 By 1903 Lakeland was an established African-American community with a school and two churches.
 Lakeland was central in a group of African American communities located along Route One through Prince Georges County.
 Lakeland High School opened in 1928 with funding from the Rosenwald Fund, the African American community and the county.
 Lakeland High served all African American students in the northern half of the county until 1950 when it was converted to a facility for lower grades.
 The community's first Rosenwald school was a new elementary which opened in 1925.